Layr-Labs/eigensdk-go/operator/README.md

       - `EthWsUrl`: The URL of the Ethereum WebSocket
       - `BlsPrivateKeyStorePath`: The path to the BLS private key store
       - `AggregatorServerIpPortAddress`: The IP and port of the aggregator
       - `Registration`: The registration configuration.
-If `RegistrationCfg.RegisterOnStartup` is `true`, the operator attempts to register itself to EigenLayer using the values provided here.
-To skip automatic registration, leave this field unset (or set `RegistrationCfg.RegisterOnStartup` to `false`), but note that this requires the operator to be already registered to EigenLayer.
+If `Registration.RegisterOnStartup` is `true`, the operator attempts to register itself to EigenLayer using the values provided here.
+To skip automatic registration, leave this field unset (or set `Registration.RegisterOnStartup` to `false`), but note that this requires the operator to be already registered to EigenLayer.

       ```go
           operatorConfig := operator.Config{